 2.6 Statistical analysis

 The analysis of the samples was performed in triplicate and the results obtained were expressed as mean ± standard deviation and analyzed using Statistica 7.1 software.
 Significant statistical differences between means of the studied parameters were highlighted by Duncan's test at 95% confidence level.
 Statistical differences with a probability value less than 0.05 (P < 0.05) were considered significant.
+What statistical tool did you use?
+Since we are dealing with two variables, T-test should be recommended

 3. results and discussion